IF THERE IS A REASONABLE BASIS FOR A TRAFFIC STOP, THAT IS ALL THAT IS REQUIRED

 So, as long as the officer can articulate a reasonable basis for an erroneous belief that a driver has violated the law, an actual violation isn't necessary.
 A reasonable, though mistaken, belief that the law has been violated will not invalidate a stop.

-What does that mean to you?
+What does this mean?What does that mean to you?
 Obviously, if you have been drinking, you can't do anything about the smell of alcohol on your breath or if you have been smoking, the lingering aroma of marijuana in the air will be apparent long after the smoking is over.
 However, contraband should never be in plain view in the console, the drink holder or on the seat.
 Don't make your arrest any easier than it has to be.
 Nothing should ever be in plan view and never voluntarily consent to a search.